John Part: 2009–2016: Nine-dart finish and slide in rankings

 At the seventh UK Open Qualifier in April, Part won seven games to reach the final which he lost 2–6 to Kim Huybrechts.
 He was beaten 4–9 in the fourth round of the 2013 UK Open by Andy Hamilton, having led 3–0.

 He qualified for the European Championship and lost in the first round 4–6 to Kevin Painter, despite hitting a 170 checkout and having a dart at the bullseye for a second one to lead 5–4.
 He then qualified for the World Matchplay for the first time in two years.
 He faced James Wade in his first round match and, despite establishing a lead in the early stages, he lost 8–10.

-He qualified for the World Grand Prix, but was unable to win his first round match, as he was facing Michael van Gerwen who managed to win the match with a tremendous 104 average.
+He qualified for the World Grand Prix, but did not win his first round match, as he was facing Michael van Gerwen who managed to win the match with a 104 average.

 His next televised championship was the Players Championship Finals.
 He earned enough money to be in the top 32 on the PDC Tour and played his first round match against Andy Hamilton.
-It was the first match where Part wore glasses.
-It worked for his scoring as he hit seventeen 100+ and three 180s, and he established a 5–1 lead against Hamilton, who wasn't at his best form, averaging under 70 in the five first legs.
-But Part's finishing was the last word of his defeat, as he hit only 13% of his doubles in the five legs he won and missed a total of 18 darts for the match when his opponent found form again to win the match 6–5 with a 158 checkout in the deciding leg.
+This was the first match where Part wore glasses.
+It worked for his scoring as he hit seventeen 100+ and three 180s, and he established a 5–1 lead against Hamilton, who wasn't in his best form, averaging under 70 in the five first legs.
+But Part hit only 13% of his doubles in the five legs he won and missed a total of 18 darts for the match when his opponent found form again to win the match 6–5 with a 158 checkout in the deciding leg.